uis-dat320-fall16/course-info/autograder-registration.md

 # Autograder

-Autograder is a new tool for students and teaching staff for submitting and validating lab assignments and has been developed at the University of Stavanger.
+Autograder is a tool for students and teaching staff to manage the submition and validating lab assignments.
+Autograder has been developed at the University of Stavanger.
 All lab submissions from students are handled using Git, a source code management system, and GitHub, a web-based hosting service for Git source repositories.